genagain/version-control-tutorial/README.md

 It is important to not that there are two ways you can merging can work.

-1. You merge the master branch into your branch.
+1. You merge the main branch into your branch.
 You do this to ensure that your changes will work as expected with the most up to date copy version of the working software.
-2. You merge your branch into the master branch.
+2. You merge your branch into the main branch.
 You do this when you are done with all of the changes for that feature, so it can be integrated into the most up to date copy version of the working software.

-Remeber, merging your branch into the master branch is on the same a mergeing the master branch into your branch.
+Remember, merging your branch into the main branch is on the same a merging the master branch into your branch.

-To merge the master branch intro your branch, do the following steps:
+To merge the main branch into your branch, do the following steps:
-* Switch to the master branch by running the following command by running ```git checkout master```
+* Switch to the main branch by running the following command by running ```git checkout main```
-* Update your copy of the the master branch by running ```git pull origin master```
+* Update your copy of the the master branch by running ```git pull origin main```
-* Merge your master branch into your branch by running ```git merge master```
+* Merge your master branch into your branch by running ```git merge main```

-You have sucessfully merged the master branch into your branch.
+You have successfully merged the main branch into your branch.

-To merge your pull request (and branch) into the master branch, do the following steps:
+To merge your pull request (and branch) into the main branch, do the following steps:
 * Go to this Github repository in your browser
 * Click on pull requests
 * Click on your pull request